 MASKit

-With just a few clicks, MASKit will convert, align, and label a new set of layer masks on any selected shape layer.
+MASKit will convert, align, and label a new set of layer masks on any of the selected shape layers in After Effects.
 No need to set individual paths within groups, it will convert them all in one go!
 Perfect for when you don't feel like making track mattes.
+Copy and paste them to any layer of your choosing or even use them as mask shapes in some of your favorite plugins!

 Basic steps: